-- estimate the volumes, because the coverage of the variable cost should one-on-one correspond to the volume development.
-For this reason ACM does not apply any volume correction to the income that serves to cover the variable costs, as is also described in marginal 113. - If there is a major occurrence in a particular activity, ACM will also assess the additional revenues related to this occurrence and whether the underlying costs that come with it are fixed or variable.
+- The revenue covering the variable costs is expressed as an amount of revenues per unit of output.
+If these revenues are based on the actual costs from year t-2, ACM also uses the actual volume from year t-2 in order to calculate the correct revenues per unit.
+The output is expressed in units of the volume driver of that activity, as explained in marginal 85. - If there is a major occurrence in a particular activity, ACM will also assess the added revenues in respect of this occurrence and whether the underlying costs are fixed or variable.
 On that basis, ACM will determine which estimate of the volume fits in best with the new situation in the year for which the tariffs are being laid down.
-If the production situation changes as a result of a major occurrence, for example, it is logical to base the estimate of the volumes also on this new situation.
-The tariff component to cover for the cost for this major occurrence then arises by dividing the expected additional costs by the corresponding expected volume. - 102.
+If the production situation changes as a result of a major occurrence, for example, it is natural to base the estimate of the volumes also on this new situation. - 101.
 All estimates of volumes must be reliable and properly substantiated.
 The utility company must supply an overview of the expected volumes no later than in the tariff proposal.
-ACM assesses the supplied information, checks whether the estimates are reasonable, and records the volumes used in the production price and tariff decisions. - 103.
+ACM assesses the supplied information, checks whether the estimates are reasonable, and records the volumes used in the production price and tariff decisions. - 102.
 This step is relatively simple for determining the production prices, as only one maximum tariff applies that the producer may charge to the distributor for each kWh of electricity or m3 of drinking water.
 ACM lays down the energy costs individually as a component of the production price (see section 5.4).
-Where there are multiple producers operating on an island, ACM will also lay down multiple production prices. - 104.
+Where there are multiple producers operating on an island, ACM will also lay down multiple production prices. - 103.
 In the case of distribution, the calculation is more complicated.
 This is because in the case of distribution there are different tariff categories that have to cover various costs.
 For electricity and drinking water, the tariff categories are as follows: - The fixed usage tariff, to cover the network costs, including measurements and preventing and fixing malfunctions.
 The relevant volume for electricity here is the number of kVA of the various connections.
-In the case of drinking water, the volume is based on the pipe diameter in inches. - The variable usage tariff, to cover the production price that the distributor pays to the producer, expressed in the volume unit kWh for electricity and m for drinking water. - The connection tariff, to cover the costs of a new connection to the network.
+In the case of drinking water, the volume is based on the pipe diameter in inches. - The variable usage tariff, to cover the production price that the distributor pays to the producer, expressed in the volume unit kWh for electricity and m3 for drinking water. - The connection tariff, to cover the costs of a new connection to the network.
 In this category, the numbers of connections are added together, and a distinction can be made in terms of the size of the connection. - The reconnection fee, to cover the costs of reconnecting an end-user who was disconnected.
-Here the volume is the number of reconnections. - 105.
-Within a tariff category, a distributor may charge different tariffs for different groups of end-users, provided the distinction is justified by the costs that the utility company incurs for those specific groups of end-users.
+Here the volume is the number of reconnections. - 104.
+Within a tariff category, a distributor may charge different tariffs for different groups of endusers, provided the distinction is justified by the costs that the utility company incurs for those specific groups of end-users.
 For example, a connection with a higher threshold value also leads to higher costs for the distributor, so the distributor can charge higher tariffs for larger connections.